-Urban Meyer is back with Buckeyes, but not all the way
+Urban Meyer Is Back With Buckeyes, But Not All The Way

 COLUMBUS, Ohio (AP) — Ohio State coach Urban Meyer returned to the Woody Hayes Athletic Center on Monday for the first time in a month, arriving before dawn for a staff meeting.

-Under the terms of his suspension by Ohio State , Meyer can be on campus, talk to assistants and conduct practice, but he is required to disappear for the 24-hour period surrounding the next two games.
+Under the terms of , Meyer can be on campus, talk to assistants and conduct practice, but he is required to disappear for the 24-hour period surrounding the next two games.
 He’ll be back on the sideline for the Sept.
 22 home game against Tulane.

 Players were off Monday so Meyer won’t see most of them until practice Tuesday afternoon.